- How are brain and spinal cord tumors in adults treated?

 - Lomustine (CCNU)

-These drugs may be used alone or in various combinations, depending on the type of brain tumor.
+These drugs can be used alone or in various combinations, depending on the type of brain tumor.
 Doctors give chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
 Each cycle typically lasts for a few weeks.

 Carmustine (Gliadel®) wafers